 She nags, scolds, or whines when things don't meet her expectations.
 However, you have to remember to take care of yourselves and find a way to protect your marriage from her guilt-inducing behavior.
 If you or your partner is constantly intimidated and continually gives in to her demands, it can ruin your relationship.
 You're supposed to be primary to each other now, not to your parents.
 Work together to respond to parents only when they ask directly and simply, and motivate them and each other with affection, humor, and fun.

 The Mother-in-Law Who Judges You Constantly

-If your MIL doesn't approve of how you handle your money, raise your kids, divide your chores, dress, or behave in some way, and your spouse is influenced by that opinion, you'll wind up fighting endlessly about it, and the arguments will suck the joy and love right out of the relationship.
+If your mother-in-law doesn't approve of how you handle your money, raise your kids, divide your chores, dress, or behave in some way, and your spouse is influenced by that opinion, you'll wind up fighting endlessly about it, and the arguments will suck the joy and love right out of the relationship.
 Womp, womp!
 Keep in mind that your parents can no longer tell either of you what to do, and it's important to not side with them against your partner or carry their criticisms home.
 You make the rules now!

 The Overly Involved Mother-in-Law

-This MIL type comes out hardcore when kids are involved.
+This mother-in-law type comes out hardcore when kids are involved.
 If she babysits or cares for your children and doesn't do what you want, don't fight with your spouse about it.
 If there are behaviors, diet rules, schedules, and homework that you want your kids to adhere to and their grandparents won't do it, then you may have to limit time.
-It's a tricky situation, but work as a team to tackle it.
+It's a tricky situation but work as a team to tackle it.